Traditional Chinese Medicine Tips for High Blood Pressure

 Here’s a few top tips to help reduce hypertension:

-1. Eat Regularly: Long gaps between meals places destabalises your metabolism and makes you more reactive to stress.
+1. Eat Regularly: Long gaps between meals on a regular basis can destabalise your metabolism and makes you more reactive to stress.
+Equally, constant grazing can damage your digestive function and create weakness in the organs which leads to deficiency, stagnation and dampness.
 Don’t miss breakfast; it sets your metabolism in motion for the day!

-4. Cut down on Sugar and Salt: They can exhaust the adrenal glands, dehydrate your body and increase your blood pressure.
+4. Cut down on Sugar and Salt: They can exhaust the adrenal glands, dehydrate your body which can decrease blood volume making in harder for your heart to pump and therefore increase your blood pressure.

-5. Eat foods with L-Trypyophan: A necessary amino acid to help your mood.
+5. Eat foods with L-Trypyophan: A necessary amino acid to help improve your mood and have a beneficial effect on lowering blood pressure.
 High L-tryptophan foods include seeds & nuts, tofu, cottage cheese, yogurt, fish and turkey.

-6. Eat whole grains, cereals and pulses: They are rich in nutrients, less processed and also help to deliver the L-Tryptophan to your brain.
+6. Eat whole grains, cereals and pulses: Whole grains are rich in nutrients, less processed and also help to deliver the L-Tryptophan to your brain.
+They will make you feel fuller for longer as they are a more complex carbohydrate and rich in fibre so you are avoiding blood sugar spikes.

-8. Stay away from animal fat: Too much meat and deep fried food lowers your body’s energy to deal with stress.
+8. Stay away from animal fat: Too much meat and deep fried food lowers your body’s energy to deal with stress and can contribute to high cholesterol which causes obstruction in your arteries.

 Icon